hongxin/RealConsole/README.en.md

 ## ⚠️ Disclaimer

-**Important Notice**: This program is primarily developed using the VIBE CODING methodology with [Claude Code](https://claude.com/claude-code), an exploratory development approach.
+**Important Notice**: This program is primarily developed using the Vibe Coding methodology with [Claude Code](https://claude.com/claude-code), an exploratory development approach.
 Therefore, we cannot guarantee the security and stability of the program.

 **Intended Use**:
 - This program is intended for **educational**, **research**, and **technical exploration** purposes only